bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>A call stack is a mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its…</em>developer.mozilla.org</a><a href="https://developer.mozilla.org/en-US/docs/Glossary/Call_stack" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec"><strong>Understanding Javascript Function Executions — Call Stack, Event Loop , Tasks &amp; more</strong><br />
-<em>Web developers or Front end engineers, as that’s what we like to be called, nowadays do everything right from acting as…</em>medium.com</a><a href="https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Web developers or Front end engineers, as that's what we like to be called, nowadays do everything right from acting as…</em>medium.com</a><a href="https://medium.com/@gaurav.pandvia/understanding-javascript-function-executions-tasks-event-loop-call-stack-more-part-1-5683dea1f5ec" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4"><strong>Understanding the JavaScript call stack</strong><br />
 <em>The JavaScript engine (which is found in a hosting environment like the browser), is a single-threaded interpreter…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>